NewNiuuu/embeddingSystem_final_work/README.md

 # embeddingSystem_final_work
-this is code management of embedding system's final work
+this is code management of #embedding system# final work